ccastndsu/todo-api/demodir/README.md

 Navigate out to [rancher.ccast.ndsu.edu](https://rancher.ccast.ndsu.edu/)

 You will see the following screen that asks you to login using Shibboleth.
-Click Shibboleth and then proceed to login using your NDSU credentials.
+Click "Log in with Shibboleth" and then proceed to login using your NDSU credentials.

 ![Screenshot](rancherlogin.png)